NPLeeWenKang/ID-Asgn3-GP4/README.md

 ### Keerthana (Front-end)
 1. Researched on modern responsive web designs and curated ideas
-2. Designed the layout of index.html
+2. Designed the layout and content of index.html
 3. Designed the layout of profile.html
 4. Designed the layout of view-quiz.html
 5. Designed the layout of my-quiz.html